-23.5 Shading Compiler (shaded)
+24.5 Shading Compiler (shaded)

 Before shaders can be used, they must be compiled using the shading compiler shaded.
 If you are using a plugin, the plugin may automatically compile shaders for you.
 Otherwise, you can use shaded from a command prompt.
-The command syntax is where filename is the name of the shader source file.
+The command syntax is shaded <options> filename where filename is the name of the shader source file.